Yarbrough wins 4th straight, Rays beat Blue Jays 3-1

 Tampa Bay opened the scoring in the third on a two-out triple by Austin Meadows.

 The Blue Jays tied it in the fourth but believed they should have taken the lead.
 Toronto had runners at first and second with two outs when Freddy Galvis hit a ball toward the left field corner.
-The ball bounced off the wall in foul territory and back toward left fielder Tommy Pham, who accidentally knocked it into the stands with his glove.
+The ball bounced off the wall in foul territory and back toward left fielder Pham, who accidentally knocked it into the stands with his glove.

 Blue Jays manager Charlie Montoyo argued that Randal Grichuk, who had been at first base, should score.
 Umpires reviewed the play and gave Grichuk only two bases from where he was at the time of the pitch on a batted ball deflected out of play.